HasanBALKANCI/Clarusway-AWS/aws/Hands-on/14_05_2022_EC2_Volumes/Volumes.md

         - lsblock ---> 6
         - df -h ---> 5 WHY?
         - WHY fix the problem you run 'sudo resize2fs /dev/xvdf'
+    8. After modifying and clone format information that is in volume is not lost.
+        If you had done format volume you would not see information that is volume.
+    9. Rebooting make the EC2 publicip not change.
+        Mounting is finished
+        But formating is not changed.
+    10. 1GIB = 1024 Mb
+        1G   = 1000 Mb
+    11.